jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 VPC stands to Virtual Private Cloud and it is a private network to deploy your resources (regional resource).
 A VPC is linked to specific region, so we can have multiple VPC.

+> Amazon Virtual Private Cloud (Amazon VPC) is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+You have complete control over your virtual networking environment, including the selection of your IP address range, creation of subnets, and configuration of route tables and network gateways.
+A VPC spans all of the Availability Zones in the Region whereas A subnet spans only one Availability Zone in the Region.

 Inside of VPC we have Subnets and CIDR Ranges (allowed IPs)

 Sample VPC example: